Tine-m/SQL/sql.md

 group by country.country_id having avg(price) > 20.0;
 ```

-### SQL Script exercise
+# SQL Script exercise

-Something doesn’t quite seem right above the design of the coffee database.
+Something about the coffee database design doesn’t quite seem right. <br>
-What could that be?
+What is that?

 ![](img/coffeeDB.png)